 Visibility is paramount for drivers.
 The ability to see clearly in inclement weather starts and stops with your windshield wipers.
 Therefore, replacing your wiper blades should be a mainstay of your car care regimen.

-Check out all the vision and safety parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+Check out all the windshield wipers, blades and parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on how and when to replace windshield wiper blades, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of morgueFILE